Listen to this article - English & Spanish

 Gamma Knife Is the Gold Standard in Minimally Invasive Neurosurgery

 Backed by decades of clinical application in the U.S. with unsurpassed outcomes, Gamma Knife is recognized as the gold standard in minimally invasive neurosurgery.
-The new Gamma Knife Perfexion takes this gold standard
+The new Gamma Knife Perfexion takes this gold standard to platinum.

 The Gamma Knife Perfexion administers a single dose of radiation to stop and/or reduce the growth of abnormal tissue by destroying the DNA mapping of the cells, which renders them unable to divide.
 One-hundred-and-ninety-two precise gamma ray beams are focused on the abnormal tissue area with the area of intersection conforming to the size and shape of the tumor.